fabremx/git-formation/exercises/cherry-pick/README.md

 ## Subject

-Currently your commits look like this:&nbsp;
+Currently your commits look like this:

 ![Starting Tree](images/starting.jpg)

-But you want it to look like this:&nbsp;
+But you want it to look like this:

 ![Ending Tree](images/ending.jpg)